Unbiased Binning for Fairness-aware Attribute Representation: Unbiased Binning Algorithm

 There are $n \choose k$ possible ways to partition an attribute $x$ into $k$ buckets.
 Checking if a $k$-binning is unbiased and computing the objective value takes $O(n)$ time.
 As a result, the brute-force approach for solving Problem~\ref{problem} has a time complexity of $O\big(n {n\choose k}\big)$.
 Alternatively, one can model the problem as an Integer Programming (IP) problem and use an existing solver to solve the problem.
 This approach also is not practical, since IP$\in${\sc NP}-complete.

 Therefore, in this section, we instead develop an efficient algorithm for the unbiased binning problem (Problem~\ref{problem}).
 Our algorithm has two sequential steps, where in step 1, a set of ``boundary candidates'' is identified.
 In step 2, we use the boundary candidates and develop a dynamic programming (DP) algorithm that quickly finds the optimal unbiased binning.
-Without loss of generality, to simplify the explanations, in the following, we first consider the binary-group cases (e.g., \at{male/female}).
+Without loss of generality, to simplify the explanations, we first consider the binary-group case.
 We then extend our approach to non-binary grouping in Section~\ref{sec:extension}.